What Safety Integrity Level (SIL) Means and How to Calculate It

 When determining whether a SIL 1, SIL 2, or SIL 3 system is needed, the first step is to conduct a Process Hazard Analysis to determine the functional safety need and identify the tolerable risk level.
 After all of the risk reduction and mitigation impacts from the Basic Process Control System (BPCS) and other layers of protection are taken into account, a user must compare the residual risk against their risk tolerance.
 If there is still an unacceptably high level of risk, a risk reduction factor (RRF) is determined and a SIS / SIL requirement is calculated.
 The RRF is the inverse of the Probability of Failure on Demand for the SIF / SIS (see table below).

-Selecting the appropriate SIL level must be done carefully.
+Selecting the appropriate Gas Detector SIL Ratings level must be done carefully.
 Costs increased considerably to achieve higher SIS / SIL levels.
 Typically, in the process industry, companies accept SIS designs up to SIL 2.
 If a Process Hazard Analysis indicates a requirement for a SIL 3 SIS, owners will usually require the engineering company to re-design the process to lower the intrinsic process risk.

 Example of How to Determine SIS/SIF/SIL